aaron123432/ProjectInstruction/README.md

 ## Andoird App:

+If run the app in Android Studio:

+First go to https://developer.android.com/studio to download android studio and install it to your PC.
+Open Android Studio, on the top-right cornor, click on AVD Manager, to create a new virtual device.
+Click the create new device button, and choose Phone on the Category and choose any device model you would like and click next.
+After each Release Version, it shows the API Level of the system image, make sure choose API Level 29 or above version System image and click next and finish.
+After you created your android device , click run button to turn on your device and then drag the apk file you downloaded from the download link above.
+You should be successfully installed the app.

 ## Windows Software:
 After finishing the installation, a file named "Restaurant Demo" will appear on the desktop.
 1. The welcome page contains two parts. (sign in and sign up)